SA to invest billions in upgrade

 Similarly, South Africa's ports have bottlenecked an increase in trade activity in the region.
 Due to delays at ports, a number of shipping lines have recently taken South Africa off their routes, reducing the country's ability to compete internationally.

 Now the government, in an unexpected move - Public Enterprises Minister Alec Erwin admits that it has not invested as much as it should have over the last 10 years - it has approved a massive five-year R165-billion package to upgrade Eskom's infrastructure and that of transport parastatal Transnet.

 The two utilities are expected to spend some R121-billion over the next five years, with the remaining R44-billion coming from the private sector.

-Erwin has described the move as a "major phase of construction in this economy" and a decisive moment for private sector investors, whom he has told to take the government's plans "very seriously indeed".
+the move as a "major phase of construction in this economy" and a decisive moment for private sector investors, whom he has told to take the government's plans "very seriously indeed".